Thurston norm for coherent right-angled Artin groups via $L^2$-invariants

 Suppose that $L$ has at least three vertices.
 We argue by induction on the number of cut vertices in $L$.
-Consider the graph-of-groups splitting of $A_L$ obtained in \cref{prop:structure_coherent_raags}.
+Consider the graph-of-groups splitting $A_L \cong \pi_1(\mathbb{X})$ obtained in \cref{prop:structure_coherent_raags}.
 If $L$ has no cut vertices then by \cite[Theorem~A]{Clay2014}, $A_L$ does not split over $\Z$.
 Hence, each edge group in the splitting is free abelian of rank at least two.
-Since every right-angled Artin group satisfies the Atiyah conjecture by \cite{LinnellOkunSchick2012}, we can repeatedly apply \cref{lemma_sum_polytopes} to conclude that $\mathcal{P}(A_L)$ is of the form where each $H_i \leq A_L$ is free abelian and of rank at least two.
+Since every right-angled Artin group satisfies the Atiyah conjecture, we can repeatedly apply \cref{lemma_sum_polytopes} to conclude that $\mathcal{P}(A_L)$ is of the form where each $\mathbb{X}_e$ and $\mathbb{X}_v$ is free abelian and of rank at least two.
 Thus, by \cref{lemma_polytope_abelian}, the $L^2$-polytope of $A_L$ is represented by a difference of singletons and thus is trivial in $\mathfrak{P}_T(A_L)$.

-Let $n$ be a positive integer and suppose that the result holds for all \raags defined on a flag complex with less than $n$ cut vertices.
+Let $n$ be a positive integer and suppose that the result holds for all one-ended coherent $A_L$ where $L$ has less than $n$ cut vertices.
 Suppose that $L$ has $n$ cut vertices and let $v \in V(L)$ be a cut vertex.
 Then, there exist induced subcomplexes $L_0, \ldots, L_{\cut_L(v)}$ of $L$, such that

 and $L_i \cap L_j = \{v\}$ for all $i \neq j$.